 8. Corso Umberto

-Corso Umberto is the lively main street in Taormina that connects the old gates of Porto Messina and Porto Catania to the town center.
-Spanning half a mile, the street is home to beautiful old churches, palazzos, clothing boutiques, ceramic studios, and colorful gelaterias.
+Corso Umberto is the lively main street in Taormina that connects the old gates of Porto Messina and Porto Catania to the center.
+Spanning half a mile, the pedestrianized street is home to beautiful old churches, palazzos, clothing boutiques, ceramic studios, and colorful gelaterias.
+Definitely our favorite shopping spot in town!

 The area can get busy, especially during the summer.
-However, it is pedestrianized, and you can escape the crowds by heading off down the narrow alleyways that lead to quiet, pretty squares.
+We escaped the crowds by heading off down the connecting alleyways to find quiet, pretty squares.

 9. Duomo di Taormina, Sicily

 The Duomo di Taormina is the town’s main cathedral and one of the top things to do in Taormina.
-You’ll find the magnificent building located in the pretty Piazza del Duomo off the main street.
-Built in the 12th century and nicknamed the ‘fortress cathedral’, it looks more like a military building than a church.
-This makes sense, considering that it was once used as part of the town’s defense.
+It’s nicknamed the ‘fortress cathedral’ because it looks more like a military building than a church.

-Tip: Fill up your water bottle at the lovely stone fountain in the square, which is safe to drink from.
+Tip: We filled up our water bottles at the lovely stone fountain in the square, which is safe to drink from.
 Learn more about traveling plastic-free!

 10. Take a Ferry to the Islands

-The Aeolian Islands off the north coast of Sicily are a stunning place to spend a day or more exploring.
-The seven volcanic islands are a UNESCO world heritage site and home to charming villages, unique black sand beaches, volcanos, and vineyards.
-Rent a scooter to explore the countryside, hike up the Mount Stromboli volcano (which erupts daily!), or sunbathe and swim in the clear blue water.
+The Aeolian Islands off the north coast of Sicily are a stunning day trip!
+The seven volcanic islands are a UNESCO World Heritage site and home to charming villages, unique black sand beaches, volcanoes (you can actually hike up Mount Stromboli), and vineyards.
+For the ultimate freedom, we recommend renting a scooter to explore.

 Ferries depart daily from Milazzo, which is a 1-hour 15-minute drive from Taormina, Italy.
 Alternatively, join an organized tour with return transportation.